Engineering Outreach

 Grades 9 to 12

-This fall, Ontario Tech’s Engineering Outreach is offering Game Development with Unity, a beginner-friendly workshop where high school students in grades 9 to 12 will learn to design and code their own basic 2D game using Unity, the same professional engine used to build thousands of popular titles.
+This fall, Ontario Tech’s Engineering Outreach is offering Game Development with Unity, a beginner-friendly workshop where high school students in grades 9 to 12 will learn to design and code their own basic 2D game using Unity.

 Future Leaders in Training